 By day Matt is thought to do something involving computers, but by night he is variously an improvisor, a musician or even that most special of performers, a musical improvisor.
 He’s performed in and musically supported WIT’s Fringe and Comedy Festival shows since 2018, included playing an undead university professor in 2019’s Lovecrafted.

-Lorraine joined WIT more than a decade ago, and has been entertaining us (and our audiences) ever since.
+Lorraine joined WIT more than a decade and a half ago, and has been entertaining us (and our audiences) ever since.
 She’s been part of Comedy and Fringe Festival shows, regular Micetros and more, most recently devising a spectacular Haiku-based game that will be making it’s way into a stage show soon.
-In her spare time she is a poet, a model, an actress and/or a standup comedian.
+In her spare time she is a poet, a model, an actress and a standup comedian, occasionally all at once.

 No one is quite sure when Colin slipped into improvising with WIT, one day it was as if he’d always been here.
 He’s played in comedy festival and fringe festival shows, and was part of the crew that took Attack of the Killer-B Movie to the 2018 Palmerston North Fringe.